Your LLM Agent's Tool Calls Are Uncompensated Transactions

 Where this gets hard

-Some tools aren't one class permanently.
-A payment hold is reversible for 7 days, then it settles and becomes append-only.
+There's still work to be done.
+Not every tool stays in one class for its whole life.
+A payment hold is reversible for seven days, then it settles and becomes append-only.
 A message is reversible until the recipient reads it.
-Unwind currently treats effect class as static per tool — you pick one at definition time.
-If your tool's reversibility is time-bounded, the practical workaround today is to classify it as reversible and have your compensate function check the window and throw if it's expired (which surfaces in the summary as a failed compensation with a clear reason).
-Conditional and temporal effect classes are on the roadmap, but not yet shipped.
+Right now Unwind locks each tool to one class when you define it.
+My workaround is to mark it reversible and have compensate check the window and throw if it's expired.
+The throw lands in the summary as a failed compensation with a clear reason.
+Time-bounded effect classes are on the roadmap, but they haven't shipped yet.

-Classification can also be ambiguous.
-Is a database upsert idempotent or reversible?
-Depends on whether the previous value matters.
-Is a Slack notification append-only or idempotent?
-Depends on whether a duplicate would confuse someone.
-Unwind forces you to pick, which is better than not thinking about it, but it doesn't resolve the judgment call for you.
-If you're unsure, then classify conservatively.
-Append-only is safer than idempotent, destructive is safer than reversible.
+Classification can also be a total judgment call.
+Whether a database upsert is idempotent or reversible depends on whether the previous value matters.
+Whether a Slack ping is append-only or idempotent depends on whether a duplicate would confuse anyone.
+Unwind makes you pick, which beats not thinking about it, but it won't make the call for you.
+When I'm unsure I classify conservatively.
+Append-only is safer than idempotent, and destructive is safer than reversible.

 Before you install